CozyPlantlady/yarn-guardian/README.md

 # Yarn Guardian

-Yarn Guardian is a little helper app to keep your yarns, hooks and needles in order.
+Yarn Guardian is a little helper app to keep your yarns and projects in order.
 Perfect for crafters!

 ## Strategy
-User can use this app to write upp information of all the yarns and other supplies they own.
+User can use this app to write up information of all the yarns they own.
 They can search uploaded information to see what they already own.

 ## Scope